2019 Speakers and Presenters

 Click the to view full bio

-Laura Lane joined UPS in November 2011 as President, Global Public Affairs, where she is responsible for all worldwide government affairs activities for UPS among the more than 220 countries and territories the corporation serves.
-Prior to joining UPS, Laura was Managing Director and Head of International Government Affairs at CitiGroup; and VP for Global Public Policy with Time Warner.
+Laura Lane joined UPS in November 2011 as president of Global Public Affairs, where she is responsible for all worldwide government affairs activities for UPS among the more than 220 countries and territories the corporation serves.
+Prior to joining UPS, Laura was managing director and head of International Government Affairs at CitiGroup; and vice president for Global Public Policy with Time Warner.

 Laura previously worked in the U.S. government, where she was responsible for bilateral trade affairs with the Middle Eastern and Mediterranean countries at the United States Trade Representative (USTR).
 There, she also negotiated market access commitments on trade in services with China as part of its accession to the World Trade Organization (WTO) and served as U.S. negotiator for the WTO Financial Services negotiations, which resulted in a first-ever global agreement in 1997.

-In her overseas assignments, Laura was the economic and political-military affairs officer at the American Embassy in Kigali, Rwanda, from 1993-1994.
-She led the evacuation effort of American citizens from Rwanda in April 1994 with the outbreak of the civil war and returned in August as political advisor to U.S. forces providing humanitarian relief to Rwandan refugees.
+During her time in the U.S. Foreign Service from 1990-1997, she served part of that time as the economic and political-military affairs officer at the American Embassy in Kigali, Rwanda, and led the evacuation effort of American citizens from Rwanda in April 1994 with the outbreak of the civil war.
 She also served as consular officer in Bogota, Colombia from 1990-1992.

 SPEAKERS AMD PRESENTERS